rubensauchelli/platform-template/documentation/CONTRIBUTING.md

-# Contributing to Omniflo Platform
+# Contributing Guide

-Thank you for your interest in contributing to the Omniflo Platform!
-This document provides guidelines and instructions for contributing to the project.
+Thank you for your interest in contributing to this project!
+This document provides guidelines and instructions for contributing.

 ## Table of Contents